K-Veschgini/jsonjet/docs/status.md

 ## Current Development Stage

-JSONJet is in **Technical Preview**—core functionality is operational and ready for evaluation, while the architecture continues to evolve.
+JSONJet is currently in technical preview.
+The core functionality is operational and available for evaluation, though I continue to refine the underlying architecture based on research findings.

 ## Development Philosophy

-JSONJet follows a deliberate architectural strategy.
-Rather than rushing to implement every mathematical function and aggregation operator, I've focused on building solid foundational infrastructure first.
+I've adopted a systematic architectural approach with JSONJet's development.
+Rather than implementing every mathematical function and aggregation operator immediately, my research strategy has focused on establishing the foundational infrastructure first.

-The philosophy is straightforward: **architecture is the foundation everything else builds upon**.
-By implementing complex core functionalities first—query parser, transpiler, stream management, and real-time processing—new mathematical functions and aggregations integrate seamlessly.
+The principle is straightforward: architectural decisions drive everything that follows.
+By implementing the most complex components first—query parser, transpiler, stream management, and real-time processing—subsequent mathematical functions and aggregations integrate naturally within the existing framework.

-This means I've prioritized:
+This research approach has prioritized:

-- **Robust stream processing architecture** that can handle high-throughput, real-time data
+- Stream processing architecture capable of high-throughput, real-time data handling
-- **Flexible query language parser** that can evolve to support new operators
+- Extensible query language parser designed to accommodate future operators
-- **Efficient memory management** optimized for edge computing scenarios
+- Memory management systems optimized for edge computing environments
-- **Solid transpilation and execution engine** that provides the foundation for all operations
+- Transpilation and execution engine providing comprehensive operational support

-With solid foundational systems, adding mathematical functions, statistical aggregations, and analytics operators becomes straightforward—each leveraging existing infrastructure without architectural changes.
+With these foundational systems established, incorporating additional mathematical functions, statistical aggregations, and analytics operators becomes a matter of leveraging existing infrastructure rather than requiring fundamental architectural modifications.

-## What's Working Now
+## Current Implementation Status

 - Core stream processing engine
 - Real-time flow creation and management
 - Query language parser and transpiler
-- Some core operators (where, select, scan, summarize, ...)
+- Essential operators including where, select, scan, and summarize
-- WebSocket and HTTP APIs
+- WebSocket and HTTP API interfaces

-## What's Coming Next (2025 Q3)
+## Research Roadmap (2025 Q3)

-- UI for the server
+- Server interface development
+- Cross-stream querying and join operations
-- Advanced security layer
+- Enhanced security layer implementation

-## Feedback Welcome
+## Research Collaboration

-Since JSONJet is in technical preview, your feedback is invaluable.
-If you're evaluating or building with JSONJet, please share your experience, use cases, and any issues you encounter.
-This input directly shapes development priorities.
+As JSONJet remains in technical preview, I welcome feedback from the research and development community.
+If you're evaluating the system or integrating it into your work, I'm particularly interested in your experiences, use cases, and any challenges you encounter.
+This input directly informs my research priorities and development decisions.

 **Contact:** Prof. Dr. Kambis Veschgini - k.veschgini@oth-aw.de

-This technical preview reflects a commitment to building things right rather than quickly, resulting in a more robust and performant platform.
+This methodical approach to development, while requiring more time initially, should yield a more robust and theoretically sound platform for long-term research and application.